-The San Salvador Historic downtown is the cultural and historical center of the country.
-In this area, you will find iconic buildings such as the National Palace, the National theater, and the National Cathedral.
-Additionally, you will also find plazas with a great history going back to colonial times, such as Gerard Barrios and Liberty Plaza.
+The San Salvador Historic district is the cultural and historical center of the country.
+In this area, you will find iconic buildings such as the National Palace, the National theater, and the National Cathedral; additionally, you will also find plazas with a great history going back to colonial times, such as Gerard Barrios and Liberty Plaza.

 Is the downtown area safe and why should I visit?